andrew/ultimate-awesome/README.md

 - [awesome-argo](https://github.com/akuity/awesome-argo) - A curated list of awesome projects and resources related to Argo (a CNCF graduated project).
 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.
 - [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.
+- [machine-learning-with-ruby](https://github.com/arbox/machine-learning-with-ruby) - Curated list: Resources for machine learning in Ruby.
 - [awesome-terminals](https://github.com/cdleon/awesome-terminals) - Terminal Emulators.
 - [awesome-gpt4](https://github.com/radi-cho/awesome-gpt4) - A curated list of prompts, tools, and resources regarding the GPT-4 language model.
 - [awesome-browser-exploit](https://github.com/escapingbug/awesome-browser-exploit) - Awesome list of browser exploitation tutorials.
 - [Awesome-Telegram-OSINT](https://github.com/ItIsMeCall911/Awesome-Telegram-OSINT) - 📚 A Curated List of Awesome Telegram OSINT Tools, Sites & Resources.
 - [football_analytics](https://github.com/eddwebster/football_analytics) - 📊⚽  A collection of football analytics projects, data, and analysis by Edd Webster (@eddwebster), including a curated list of publicly available resources published by the football analytics community.
 - [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
-- [machine-learning-with-ruby](https://github.com/arbox/machine-learning-with-ruby) - Curated list: Resources for machine learning in Ruby.
 - [awesome-serverless](https://github.com/pmuens/awesome-serverless) - DEPRECATED: Curated list of resources related to serverless computing and serverless architectures.
 - [Awesome-Model-Quantization](https://github.com/Efficient-ML/Awesome-Model-Quantization) - A list of papers, docs, codes about model quantization.
 This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
+- [awesome-mcp-servers](https://github.com/wong2/awesome-mcp-servers) - A curated list of Model Context Protocol (MCP) servers.
 - [Awesome-Asset-Discovery](https://github.com/redhuntlabs/Awesome-Asset-Discovery) - List of Awesome Asset Discovery Resources.
 - [Awesome-Rust-MachineLearning](https://github.com/vaaaaanquish/Awesome-Rust-MachineLearning) - This repository is a list of machine learning libraries written in Rust.
 It's a compilation of GitHub repositories, blogs, books, movies, discussions, papers, etc. 🦀.
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.